hjespers/teslams/README.md

 <img src="http://farm9.staticflickr.com/8099/8573246292_3361647e14_b.jpg">

 This application displays and controls the climate control system of a Tesla Model S.
-Colors are white/grey when climate control is off Interior temperature bar is blue when cooling and red when heating
+Colors are white/yellow when climate control is off Interior temperature bar is blue when cooling and red when heating

-To execute run:
+To execute change into the examples directory to run:

+        cd ~/node_modules/teslams/examples
-	$ node chargebar -u <username> -p <password>
+	node climatemon -u <username> -p <password>

 	CTRL-D toggles climate control on/off
 	CTRL-C to exit